The HEAD Global Team's Best 12 Days in Rusutsu

 The timing of the photo shoot and the actual snow

-It was on January 10th, 2024 that Jeff boarded Rusutsu to film "BEYOND."
-The film crew he spent 12 days with included four HEAD team athletes, Ian Morrison, Meg Cumming, Xander Guldman, and Jenna Keller, and the photographer was the world-renowned Grant Gunderson ( https://grantgunderson.com/ ).
+Jeff arrived in Rusutsu on January 10, 2024, for the filming of "BEYOND."
+The film crew he spent 12 days with included four HEAD team athletes: Ian Morrison, Meg Cumming, Xander Guldman, and Jenna Keller.
+The photographer was the world-renowned Grant Gunderson (https://grantgunderson.com/).

 Rider: Ian Morrison